Noremessing/resit-practise-dprep/README.md

 Point interested users to any related literature and/or documentation.

 ## About
-Explain who has contributed to the repository.
-You can say it has been part of a class you've taken at Tilburg University.
+This repository is hosted for the course Data Preparation and Workflow Management of TiSEM at Tilburg University.
+This research is done by Nore Messing for the resit of the course.